TuburboMajus/temod-flask/blueprint/README.md

 - **get_language(self)**: Returns the representative of the language with the same order of selection as the previous method.
 If the app's or the blueprint's configurations have no config name *'LANGUAGES'* (or whatever you set the constant *LANGUAGES_KEY* to) this function will return the string representative of the language.
 This method does fire the *on_language_change*
 - **get_dictionnary(self)**: Returns the dictionnary correspondant to the language returned by the method *get_language*

+### Decorators

+- **with_language** : Can be used to decorate a flask endpoint an loads automatically the language of the current caller using *get_language*.
+- **with_dictionnary** : Can be used to decorate a flask endpoint an loads automatically the language and the correspondant dictionnary of the current caller using *get_dictionnary*.

 ### Example Of Usage:

 index.html